Video Game / Blood Storm

 - Guilty Pleasure

 - High-Pressure Blood: Exaggerated with Blood, a secret character who basically has an ever-gushing blood fountain where his head should be.
+(He can still be decapitated, however)

 - Hive Mind: The entirety of Cyberia is this way, with Talon as the main consciousness.
 Win, and he links up with everyone else.